manel-bc/gud/README.md

 Basic drop-in replacement for git, meant only as a toy project

-Inspired by [wyag](https://wyag.thb.lt/),but written in Go instead of Python.
+Inspired by [wyag](https://wyag.thb.lt/), but written in Go instead of Python.

-Only the following commands are supported:
+Only the following git ommands are supported:

  - add
  - cat-file